-Figure 13.
-Biosafety materials for separating spilled oil from water.
+Fig. 13 Biosafety materials for separating spilled oil from water.
 (A) Schematic illustration of the principle of hydrophilic/oleophilic magnetic Janus particles.
 (B) Schematic of the separation of tiny oil droplets by Janus particles.
-(C) Schematic of the two different types of Janus particle.
+(C) Schematic of two different types of Janus particles.
+Reproduced with permission from ref.
+173. Copyright 2018, Wiley-VCH.

 Heavy metals are harmful and toxic pollutants that are difficult to degrade.
-They will not only cause degradation of the soil quality, but also enter the human body through direct contact or the food chain.
-In recent years, scientists have gradually realized that heavy metals have a massive impact on the microbial in soil, which eventually influence soil microbial activity, microbial community, and soil enzyme poamouzes activity.
-To ameliorate this condition, the scientists developed novel materials to remove heavy metal pollution on the soli ecosystem.
-Lian et al. developed a simple and economical path to prepare mercapto-functionalized nanosilica.
-Nanosilica, which has excellent compatibility with soils, is chosen as the matrix.
-This biosafety material was able to efficiently remediate Pb/Cd contaminated soils, exhibiting a high immobilization efficiency of 99.12% and 98.23% towards Pb and Cd, respectively.
-In addition to silica, carbon based materials have also been selected to deal with this problem due to their excellent absorption capacity, providing versatile methods to protect the ecological environment.
-177, 178
+They not only cause a degradation in soil quality, but also enter the human body through direct contact or the food chain.
+In recent years, scientists have gradually realized that heavy metals have a massive impact on the microbes in soil, which eventually influence the soil microbial activity, microbial community, and soil enzyme activity.
+Thus, to ameliorate this condition, scientists have developed novel materials to remove heavy metal pollution in the soil ecosystem.
+175 Lian et al. developed a simple and economical path to prepare mercaptofunctionalized nanosilica.
+176 Nanosilica, which has excellent compatibility with soils, was chosen as the matrix.
+This biosafety material efficiently remediated Pb/Cd-contaminated soils, exhibiting a high immobilization efficiency of 99.12% and 98.23% towards Pb and Cd, respectively.
+176 In addition to silica, carbon-based materials have also been selected to deal with this problem due to their excellent absorption capacity, providing versatile methods to protect the ecological environment.
+177,178 through aerosols, food and water sources.
+Bioterrorism possesses the characteristics of strong infectivity, strong concealment, simple production process, and wide impact.
+Anthrax spores are an ideal biological weapon since they are highly lethal to human beings and animals.
+179-181 Thus, rapid detection methods for anthrax spores are in great demand.
+As shown in Fig. 14, Tang et al. designed a rare earth-functionalized micelle nanoprobe for the ratiometric fluorescence detection of an anthrax spore biomarker, pyridine dicarboxylic acid (DPA).
+182 The detection strategy was ascribed to the Tb3+ ions in the lanthanide-functionalized micelle, which can be sensitized to emit intrinsic luminescence upon the addition of DPA due to the occurrence of energy transfer when the DPA chromophore coordinates with the Tb3+ ion.
+This nanoprobe can detect DPA within a linear range of 0-7 μM within a few seconds, and the detection limit is up to 54 nM.
+It is believed that the defense against biological weapons can be strengthened by incorporating novel materials with peculiar properties into the detection system.

-3.9 Biosafety materials for protection against bioterrorism
+Biosafety materials for protection against bioterrorism